So, you now know how to grow pot, and your marijuana plant is ready for harvest! How exciting!

 Step by Step Process of Curing Your Weed

-- After your weed is dry enough, trim off the buds from the stalk and place them in airtight jars.
+- After your weed is dry enough, cut off the buds from the stalk, trim off sugar leaves to your liking, and place the manicured buds in airtight jars.
 Make sure the humidity within the jars is between 60-65%.

-- Shake the jar a little to ensure the buds are loosely packed and are not sticking together.
+- Gently shake the jar a little to ensure the buds are loosely packed and are not sticking together.

 - Open the jar after every couple of days to let the moisture out for the first two weeks.
 This is referred to as burping.
 It allows the buds to breathe and let out moisture and prevents the formation of mold.
 It’s also a great time to inspect your dried flowers.